MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ![Map](documentation/f06-location-map.png)

-- F07 Landing page and hero image
+- F07 Footer, Social Media Links and Newsletter Subscribe option

 The footer is consistent across all pages, being easy to recognise, find and use.
 It has the address and contact details to the left.
 Centrally there are the main social media platforms that will link the user to Gather Round's social media platforms, these all opening in a new window.
 To the right there is an option for the user to enter their email to join the mailing list for both further information but to also curate an UX of being part of a community and connecting with other like-minded people.
 The form prompts the user to enter an email in order to submit the form.
+The footer is responsive to smaller device sizes using grid functions.

 ![Social signup](documentation/f07-footer.png)

 - F08, F09 Games and Events page

 This page provides an overview of some games that the cafe offers.
 The images are styled to draw the user in whilst providing easily accessible information for them to make a decision.
 These image columns are responsively styled on smaller devices.
 There is a booking button again that encourages the user to book based on the games that they have seen and make this easy to achieve.
 The events section is also responsively designed to scale to fit smaller devices.
 The intention of this section is to again inform the user about what is going on, empowering them to make a decision about joining the social element of the cafe whilst also informing about particular game formats that they may be interested or engaged in.
+The event calendar has been styled to engage the user and provide a visually pleasing experience.
+The page is responsive to smaller device sizes using columns and grid css functions.

 ![Games](documentation/f08-library.png)